Devopstool606/Kubernetes/README.md

 Software responsible for running containers.

-Deploy Nginx on Minikube 🚀
+Deploy Nginx on Minikube without YAML file🚀
 -----------------------------
 Since Minikube is a single-node Kubernetes cluster, let's deploy Nginx and expose it so that we can access it from outside.